drhsqlite/fossil-mirror/www/glossary.md

 ## Check-in <a id="check-in" name="ci"></a>

-A [version] of the project’s files that have been committed to the repository; as such, it is sometimes called a “commit” instead.
-A checkin is a snapshot of the project at an instant in time, as seen from a single [check-out’s](#co) perspective.
-It is sometimes styled “`CHECKIN`”, especially in command documentation where any [valid checkin name][ciname] can be used.
+A [version] of the project’s files that have been committed to the [repository]; as such, it is sometimes called a “commit” instead.
+A check-in is a snapshot of the project at an instant in time, as seen from a single [check-out’s](#co) perspective.
+It is sometimes styled “`CHECKIN`”, especially in command documentation where any [valid check-in name][ciname] can be used.

-*   There is a conflation of terms here: any of the various synonyms for [version] may be used where “check-in” is more accurate, and vice versa.
-This is because a check-in *has* a version, but a version suffices to uniquely look up a particular commit.
+*   There is a harmless conflation of terms here: any of the various synonyms for [version] may be used where “check-in” is more accurate, and vice versa, because there is a 1:1 relation between them.
+A check-in *has* a version, but a version suffices to uniquely look up a particular commit.[^snapshot]

-*   The resulting long list of synonyms is confusing to new Fossil users, particularly the noun sense of the word “commit,” but it’s easy enough to internalize the concepts.
+*   Combining both sets of synonyms results in a list of terms that is confusing to new Fossil users, but it’s easy enough to internalize the concepts.
 [Committing][commit] creates a *commit.*  It may also be said to create a checked-in *version* of a particular *revision* of the project’s files, thus creating an